10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 If you’re in the eclectic Ocean Beach neighborhood during low tides, head over to the pier, where you’ll see lots of low-lying sandstone rocks where lots of sea life lives.

-This is one of the best of San Diego’s tide pools spots for kids because the rocks are relatively flat, with shallow pools between them.
-(You’ll still need to watch kids and ensure they wear proper footwear to navigate slippery terrain.)
+This is one of the best tide-pool spots in San Diego for kids because the rocks are relatively flat, with shallow pools between them.
+You’ll still need to watch the kids and ensure they wear proper footwear to navigate slippery terrain.

 What you’ll see: Sea anemones, barnacles and limpets, pretty sea grasses, hermit crabs, and some small snails.